pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 </future>

 <future>
 Then I realized: (almost?) none of the characters committing violence is white - or a Westerner.
 Most of them come from India (see, they are doing something in this book after all!).
-Every time any kind of civil disobedience is described in the North, it's non-violent and fleeting, just as a symbol of protest.
+Every time any kind of civil disobedience is described in the North, it's non-violent and fleeting, just a symbol of protest.
 When the police ask insistently enough, they eventually go home.
 </future>

 <future>